Living in Guatemala

 When we asked people living in Guatemala about recreational activities, they mentioned:

 "In Guatemala, residents enjoy a variety of recreational facilities, such as parks, beaches, and sports complexes.
 Parks are a popular destination for families, offering a variety of activities such as picnicking, hiking, and bird watching.
 Beaches are also a popular destination, with many offering swimming, snorkeling, and other water sports.
 Sports complexes are also available, offering a variety of activities such as basketball, tennis, and soccer.
-Additionally, Guatemala is home to a number of cultural attractions, such as museums, galleries, and theaters," said an expat in Guatemala.
+Additionally, Guatemala is home to a number of cultural attractions, such as museums, galleries, and theaters," remarked one expat living in Guatemala.

 What is the weather like in Guatemala?